 These side effects are commonly seen with people who have fluoride allergies.
 But those taking fluoride containing medication can also experience these symptoms.

 The most common symptoms are skin irritation, upset stomach, and headaches.
 But there are a few others you should be aware of like:

 - Difficulty breathing

 Tips On Using The Fluoride Drug Table

-Here are a few tips to better use the fluoride drug table…
+Before you get the opportunity to search the 325+ drugs that contain fluoride, here are a few tips to help you use the fluoride drug table…